Patishapta – kheer narkel nolen gurer Bengali pitha(pithe) Patishapta recipe step by step with video

 Instruction

-How to make patishapta pitha recipestep by step with pictures
+How to make patishapta pitha step by step with pictures

 • First, take 1/2 cup of rice flour(homemade/store bought) in a bowl and mix it with 1/2 cup of water.